 Just make sure you write them down!

 4. Make an action plan

 A plan can help you focus on the steps it'll take to reach your goal.
 This will help you feel more in control and less all over the place.

 5. Stick to it!

-This can be the hard part.
-Life can often get in the way and your goals fall to the wayside.
-Don’t let that happen!
-Check in with yourself either weekly or monthly.
+Check-in with yourself, either weekly or monthly.
 Are you staying on track?
 Is there something you could be doing differently so that you're more successful?
-Put the check in on your task list so your more likely to actually do it!
+Put the check-in on your task list or your phone, so you are more likely actually to do it!

-The practice of goal-setting is not just helpful, it’s the best way to bring more happiness into your life.
-So, grab your free goal setting worksheet above and start brainstorming your goals…and don't forget to write them down or use the Chalkboard Method (it's like a vision board) so you can actually achieve them!
+So, grab your free goal-setting worksheets above and start brainstorming your goals, and don't forget to write them down or use the Chalkboard Method (it's like a vision board) so you can actually achieve them!

 You've got this!
-Let me know your goals and how you plan to achieve them!
+Let us know your goals and how you plan to achieve them!